kartoza/tomorrownow_gap_platform/locust/README.md

 To start a new test:
 1. Pick one or more the User class
+2. (Optional) Configure tags in User class
-2. Set number of users
+3. Set number of users
-3. Set ramp up
+4. Set ramp up
-4. Set the host
+5. Set the host
-5. (Advanced Options) Set maximum run time
+6. (Advanced Options) Set maximum run time
-6. Click Start
+7. Click Start